sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 When `V4_CFG_MANAGE_STORAGE` is set to `true`, viya4-deployment creates NFS-based storage classes using the csi-driver-nfs Helm chart.

 When `V4_CFG_MANAGE_STORAGE` is set to `false`, viya4-deployment does not create the `sas` or `pg-storage` storage classes for you.
 In addition, viya4-deployment does not create or manage the RWX Filestore NFS paths.
 Before you run the SAS Viya deployment, you must set the values for `V4_CFG_RWX_FILESTORE_DATA_PATH` and `V4_CFG_RWX_FILESTORE_HOMES_PATH` to specify existing NFS folder locations.
+CAS mounts PVC claims (not direct NFS pod mounts) and those claims request RWX storage from `V4_CFG_STORAGECLASS`.
 The viya4-deployment user can create the required NFS folders from the jump server before starting the deployment.
 Recommended attribute settings for each folder are as follows:
 - **filemode**: `0777`
 - **group**: the equivalent of `nogroup` for your operating system
 - **owner**: `nobody`